 - Use of PROMIS methodology to develop item pools for mental health disorders

-- Use of PROMIS item banks in specific populations such as sickle cell disease and people with special healthcare needs
+- Use of PROMIS item banks in specific populations such as sickle cell disease, people with special healthcare needs, and post-acute care

 The first of a two part series published in Psychological Test and Assessment Modeling 2016 v.1 provides the first strong evidence supporting the measurement equivalence of the PROMIS short form measures in ethnically, socio-demographically diverse groups.
 This is a beginning step in meeting the international call for further study of their performance in such groups.
 Click here for links to articles.